gajus/deadlink/README.md

 ### Resolving URLs and Fragment Identifiers

-This is a convenience wrapper to resolve a collection of URLs, including the fragment identifier when it is part of the URL in the collection.
+This is a convenience wrapper to resolve a collection of URLs, including the fragment identifier when it is part of the URL.
 URL/Fragment Identifier is resolved with a promise that in turn resolves to `Deadlink.Resolution`.

 ```js
 var promises = deadlink.resolve([